Sambit1994/Data-Modeling-FastAI/Titanic Survival Prediction/Readme.md

 The folder contains scripts to model tabular data using the Titanic survival database.
-The database can be collected from here: [Kaggle](https://www.kaggle.com/c/titanic)
+The database can be collected from here: [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic)

 The two Kaggle notebooks present NN models to predict the survival rate using passengers' information.
 The scripts are based on the FastAi course